SkylineCommunications/SLC-GQICO-EncodeURL/README.md

-# GQICOURLEncode
+# GQIOURLEncode

-This GQI Custom Operator will URL encode a column of type string.
+This GQI Operator will URL encode a column of type string.

 ## Installation